 Candidates ordinarily domiciled in the State of Jammu & Kashmir from January 1, 1981, to December 31, 1989. | 5 years |

-The educational qualifications that one must have to be eligible to apply for the Civil Services 2025 exam for all the posts are mentioned in the notification.
+The educational qualifications that one must have to be eligible to apply for the Civil Services 2026 exam for all the posts will be mentioned in the notification.
 They must hold a graduation degree in any discipline from a recognised university as laid down under the law.
 For more details on the IAS educational qualifications, check the table below:

 IAS educational qualification | Bachelor's degree (BA, B.Com, B.Sc, BBA, BCA, B.Tech etc.) with at least one of the subjects namely Animal Husbandry & Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology or a Bachelor's degree in Agriculture, Forestry or in Engineering from recognized university. |